Animals

 Find out more about the program.

-In limited circumstances, the Disability and Access Services Office may approve a resident’s use of an assistance animal (often for emotional support reasons) as a reasonable accommodation for the resident’s use in the resident’s dwelling unit, or acknowledge a dog as a “service animal” which has been individually trained to do work or perform a task on behalf of an individual (not necessarily a resident) with a disability.
-Any individual approved for such assistance animal is responsible for ensuring that the animal does not unreasonably interfere with routine activities or cause unreasonable difficulties for residents of the building or other MIT community members.
+In limited circumstances, Disability and Access Services (DAS) may approve a resident’s use of an assistance animal (often for emotional support reasons, commonly referred to as an emotional support animal, ESA) as a reasonable accommodation for the resident’s use in their on campus dwelling unit, or acknowledge a dog as a “service animal” which has been individually trained to do work or perform a task on behalf of an individual (not necessarily a resident) with a disability.
+Federal standards require that the animal must be necessary for the resident with a disability to have equal access to, and enjoy the benefits of, housing and the accommodation must be reasonable.
+Per MIT procedures, Disability

 Please contact Housing & Residential Services residence@mit.edu or Disability and Access Services das-student@mit.edu for more information